pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 AWS Config provides a number of AWS managed rules that address a wide range of security concerns such as checking if you `encrypted` your Amazon Elastic Block Store (Amazon EBS) volumes, tagged your resources appropriately, and enabled multi-factor authentication (MFA) for root accounts.

-AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-It provides detailed inventory and configuration history of your resources, as well as configuration change notifications.
+👀 AWS Config is a service that `enables` you to `assess`, `audit`, and `evaluate` the `configurations` of your `AWS resources`.
+It provides detailed `inventory` and `configuration` history of your resources, as well as configuration change notifications.
 With AWS Config, you can track the configuration of your S3 bucket, including its bucket policy.

 AWS Config rules use AWS Lambda functions to perform the compliance evaluations, and the Lambda functions return the compliance status of the evaluated resources as compliant or noncompliant.
 The non-compliant resources are remediated using the remediation action associated with the AWS Config rule.
 With the Auto-Remediation feature of AWS Config rules, the remediation action can be executed automatically when a resource is found non-compliant.